hello-robot/stretch_tutorials/README.md

 8. [Voice to Text](example_8.md) - Interpret speech and save transcript to a text file.
 9. [Voice Teleoperation of Base](example_9.md) - Use speech to teleoperate the mobile base.
 10. [Tf2 broadcaster and listener](example_10.md) - Create a tf2 broadcaster and listener.
+11. [PointCloud Transformation](example_11.md) - Convert PointCloud2 data to a PointCloud and transform to a different frame.